MPI_DIST_GRAPH_CREATE returns a handle to a new communicator to which the distributed graph topology information is attached

 - input communicator (handle)

-- array containing the n source nodes for which this process
+- array containing the n source nodes for + which this process specifies edges (non-negative integer)

-- weights for source to destination edges (array of non-negative
+- weights for source to destination edges (non-negative integer)

 - hints on optimization and interpretation of weights (handle)

-- the process may be reordered (true) or not (false) (logical)
+- the ranks may be reordered (true) or not~(false)

 - communicator with distributed graph topology added (handle)